ruricolist/spinneret/README.md

 SPINNERET does not do document validation, but it does warn, at compile time, about invalid tags and attributes.

+Although HTML5 does include a mechanism for application-specific attributes (the `data-` prefix), some client-side frameworks choose to employ their own prefixes instead.
+You can disable validation for a given prefix by adding it to `*unvalidated-attribute-prefixes*`.

+    (pushnew "ng-" *unvalidated-attribute-prefixes* :test #’equal)

 ## Dependencies

 Depends on TRIVIAL-GARBAGE, CL-MARKDOWN, PARENSCRIPT and ALEXANDRIA,